-Impacts were assessed at the Caza level, including the representative roads, for all activities under the scope of work, and worst-case scenario impacts were considered.
+At this stage, as the exact roads to be maintained are not yet determined, impacts were assessed at the Caza level, including the representative roads, for all activities under the scope of work, and worst-case scenario impacts were considered.

 Environmental impacts are expected to be localized and moderate.
 Moreover, given that the project aims to upgrade existing roads, environmental impacts are mainly limited to dust emissions and degradation of soil and water quality, if activities were not managed properly.
 Despite the temporary and localized nature of routine maintenance works, dust and odor emissions are expected to be high during works execution.
-Moreover, potential impacts on water and soil quality along assessed roads due to potential accidental spillages and contaminated storm water runoff, are expected to be of medium significance (rivers were recorded in the study area and roads generally lie on permeable formations).
+Moreover, potential impacts on water and soil quality along assessed roads due to potential accidental spillages and contaminated storm water runoff, are expected to be of medium significance (rivers were recorded in the study area and nearly all roads in Kesrouane Caza lie on permeable formations).
 In other words, road sections where the subsurface has a high transmissivity and is sensitive in terms of contamination, care should be taken, and activities (including waste management) should be closely monitored to avoid groundwater contamination.